 Your Company has no activity relating to Conservation of Energy and TechnologyAbsorption as stipulated in Rule 8(3) of Companies (Accounts) Rules 2014.
 However yourCompany uses information technology extensively in its operations and also continues itsendeavour to improve energy conservation and utilisation safety and environment.

-During the year under review the total foreign exchange earnings and expenditure ofyour Company was NIL and Rs.
-7921 Lacs respectively (previous year Rs.
+During the year under review the total foreign exchange earnings and expenditure ofyour Company was Rs.
+51 Lacs and Rs.
+2913 Lacs respectively (previous year Rs.
 NIL andRs.
 6228 Lacs respectively).

 The Company Secretary of your Company acts as the Secretary to the Audit Committee.
 TheTerms of Reference of the Audit Committee has been provided in the Corporate GovernanceSection forming part of this Report.

-The Auditors' Report does not contain any qualification reservation oradverse remark or disclaimer.
-Further the Statutory Auditors have not reported any incident of fraud during the year under review to the Audit Committee of yourCompany.
+The Auditors' Report of your Company does not contain any qualification reservation oradverse remark or disclaimer.
+Further the Statutory Auditors of your Company have notreported any incident of fraud during the year under review to the Audit Committee of yourCompany.

 SECRETARIAL AUDIT REPORT

-Your Company appointed Dr. K. R. Chandratre Practising Company Secretary holdingmembership of The Institute of Company Secretaries of India (Membership No. FCS 1370;Certificate of Practice No. 5144) as the Secretarial
+Your Company appointed Dr. K. R. Chandratre Practicing Company Secretary holdingmembership of The Institute of Company Secretaries of India (Membership No. FCS 1370;Certificate of Practice No. 5144) as the Secretarial

 Your Company has always practised sound corporate governance and takes necessaryactions at appropriate times for enhancing and meeting stakeholders' expectations whilecontinuing to comply with the mandatory provisions of Corporate Governance.

-As required under Regulation 34(3) read with Schedule V of SEBI Listing Regulations 2015 aseparate section on Corporate Governance and a Certificate from the Auditors ofyour Company confirming compliance with the requirements of Corporate Governance forms partof the Annual Report.
+Pursuant to Regulation 34(3) read with Schedule V of SEBI Listing Regulations 2015 aseparate section on Corporate Governance and a Certificate from a Practicing CompanySecretary confirming compliance with the requirements of Corporate Governance forms partof the Annual Report.